-This bill mandates that counties and cities in Iowa must permit at least one accessory dwelling unit (ADU) on the same lot as a single-family residence, subject to specific conditions.
+This bill mandates that counties and cities in Iowa must allow at least one accessory dwelling unit (ADU) on the same lot as a single-family residence, subject to specific conditions.
 The ADU must comply with applicable building regulations, cannot exceed 1,000 square feet or 50% of the size of the primary residence (whichever is larger), and can only be restricted by state historic building codes, deed restrictions, or common interest community rules.
-Additionally, if a manufactured or mobile home is used as an ADU, it must be converted to real property on a permanent foundation and assessed for real estate taxes.
+Additionally, if a manufactured or mobile home is used as an ADU, it must be converted to real property and placed on a permanent foundation.

-The bill also prohibits counties and cities from imposing various limitations on ADUs that are more restrictive than those for single-family residences, including regulations on appearance, rental use, parking requirements, and occupancy restrictions.
-It requires that permit applications for ADUs be approved without discretionary review and within the same timeframe as single-family residence approvals.
+The bill also prohibits counties and cities from imposing various limitations on ADUs, such as more restrictive placement or appearance requirements compared to single-family residences, additional parking requirements, and restrictions on occupancy based on owner residency or relationships between occupants.
+Furthermore, it requires that ADU permit applications be approved without discretionary review and within the same timeframe as single-family residence approvals.
 Any conflicting local ordinances are rendered void, although more permissive regulations are allowed.
-The definitions of accessory dwelling unit, dwelling unit, and single-family residence are also clarified within the bill.

 Statutes affected: Introduced: 331.301, 103A.43